C-HALL1/MCoC/README.md

-# {PROJECT NAME}
+# Impact of midwife continuity of care on stillbirth rate and first feed in England
-## NHS England Digitial Analytics and Research Team - PhD Internship Project
+## NHS England Data & Analytics - Analysis part of an MRES at the University of Leeds

 ### About the Project